FINDERS: CIA FRONT & NEW AGE CULT

 (Women’s Information Center)

 I cannot locate the numbers for their Washington, D.C. warehouse or their California operations.
-And I never had the numbers for their office(s) in Japan.
-As for Florida (the location of the ongoing problems with child abuse and charges of child endangerment) they were very mysterious about that end of things.
+And I never had the numbers for their office(s) in Japan (if such actually existed.)
+As for Florida — the location of the ongoing problems with child abuse and charges of child endangerment — they were very mysterious about that end of things.
 I was never told what they were doing in Florida, only that Jim and Betty Farned (who will be identified below) were traveling with a group of children.

 From what I heard, the Farneds were leading the youngsters in a course of “applied urban survival skills”, only to be brought in by the local police when the children were seen rummaging through dumpsters for food to eat, dressed in old rags and dirty clothing, and not attending school.
 One of the main reasons the authorities were suspicious was because there were several children not belonging to the Farned family.
 To anyone familiar with the Finders, this would not be surprising — the cult existed as a sort of “extended family”.
 Baby-sitting other members’ children would have been no more unusual than today’s two-worker households dropping off their children at a day-care center … and, in all probability, the Finders children were better cared for and more loved than the hapless little victims left at most day care centers.
 Nevertheless, the authorities were alarmed.